 This article is for Bark subscribers whose subscription plan includes content monitoring.

-In order for Bark to monitor your child's phone itself (as opposed to social media activity like Facebook or Instagram) for things like texts, web browsing, notes, voice memos, and the saved photos/videos, you will need our Bark computer application for Windows and Mac.
+In order for Bark to monitor your child's phone itself (as opposed to social media activity like Facebook or Instagram) for things like texts, notes, voice memos, and the saved photos/videos, you will need our Bark computer application for Windows and Mac.

 This is because of Apple's stringent security on their devices, which prevents third-party mobile apps (not just Bark) from monitoring device activities.